jab/bidict/docs/other-functionality.rst

 --------------

 bidict provides the :class:`inverted() <bidict.inverted>` iterator
-to help you take the inverse of any kind of object that can be inverted.
+to help you get inverse pairs from various types of objects.

-If you've ever worked with the :func:`reversed` built-in, :class:`inverted() <bidict.inverted>` should feel familiar.

 Pass in a mapping to get the inverse mapping::